36th Aerial Port Squadron Annual Tour

-Staff Sgt Bora Ros, ramp services representative with the 36th Aerial Port Squadron, unloads cargo during the 36th APS annual tour at Kaden Air Base, Japan, April 20 2023.
+Tech.
+Sgt.
+Amanda Sandoval, ramp operations supervisor with the 36th Aerial Port Squadron, moves cargo onto a C-130 Hercules on Kadena Air Base, Japan on April 21, 2023.
 The 36th Aerial Port Squadron integrated with the 733rd Air Mobility Squadron for their annual training.
-(U.S. Air Force Photo by Senior Airman Ann Butler)

 |Date Taken: